SteelCompendium/data-md-dse/Bestiary/Monsters/Gnolls/Statblocks/Gnoll Abyssal Archer.md

 reason: 1
 intuition: 0
 presence: -1
-traits:
-  - name: Distant Death Frenzy
-    effects:
-      - effect: Whenever a non-minion ally within 5 squares of the abyssal archer is reduced to 0 Stamina, the abyssal archer can make a ranged free strike.
+features:
-  - name: Bloodscent
+  - type: feature
-    effects:
-      - effect: The abyssal archer doesn't need line of effect to use their abilities against any creature who isn't at full Stamina, as long as a size 1 opening exists between the archer and the target.
-abilities:
+    feature_type: ability
-  - name: Dark Longbow
+    name: Dark Longbow
     icon: 🏹
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Ranged
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Ranged 10
     target: One creature or object
     effects:
       - roll: Power Roll + 2
-        t1: 5 corruption damage
+        tier1: 5 corruption damage
-        t2: 6 corruption damage
+        tier2: 6 corruption damage
-        t3: 8 corruption damage; M < 2 slowed (save ends)
+        tier3: 8 corruption damage; M < 2 slowed (save ends)
+      - name: Effect
-      - effect: This ability gains an edge against any target not at full Stamina.
+        effect: This ability gains an edge against any target not at full Stamina.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Archer's Cackletongue
+    name: Archer's Cackletongue
     icon: ❇️
     cost: 2 Malice
     keywords:
       - Area
-    type: Maneuver
+    usage: Maneuver
     distance: 2 burst
     target: Self and each ally in the area
     effects:
+      - name: Effect
-      - effect: Until the end of their next turn, each target gains an edge on their next strike.
+        effect: Until the end of their next turn, each target gains an edge on their next strike.
 If any target hasn't used their own Cackletongue maneuver on this turn, they can use it immediately at no cost.
+  - type: feature
+    feature_type: trait
+    name: Distant Death Frenzy
+    icon: ⭐️
+    effects:
+      - effect: Whenever a non-minion ally within 5 squares of the abyssal archer is reduced to 0 Stamina, the abyssal archer can make a ranged free strike.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Bloodscent
+    icon: ⭐️
+    effects:
+      - effect: The abyssal archer doesn't need line of effect to use their abilities against any creature who isn't at full Stamina, as long as a size 1 opening exists between the archer and the target.
 ~~~